 In the Community

 Students in each clinic are supervised by licensed physical therapists serving as preceptors.
-All preceptors complete a brief application process to validate licensure and ensure appropriate fit to the requested clinic.
-Preceptors are asked to provide documentation of their physical therapy license and professional liability insurance.
-Records of these documents are maintained by the student representatives for the clinical sites and also by the Division of Physical Therapy Faculty Liaison.
-If you are a licensed PT interested in serving as a preceptor for either of the clinics, please complete the corresponding application below and email to the corresponding address.
+Preceptors must provide documentation of their physical therapy license and complete a volunteer agreement form.
+Records of these documents are maintained by the student representatives for the clinical sites and also by the Division of Physical Therapy Faculty Liaisons.
+If you are a licensed PT interested in serving as a preceptor for the clinics, please complete the corresponding application below and email to the corresponding address.

 PNC Application pncptpreceptorcoord@gmail.com